Regulation

 2. Pre-employment screening (supplementary)

-In addition to security clearance or for less sensitive roles:
+In addition to the security clearance or for less sensitive roles:

 • Identity verification (ID, documents)